lavneethora/FindMySpot/README.md

 The Python package is still named `parktech/` from before the rename.
 It is internal, and nothing user-facing refers to it.

-## What is not built

-Honest about the edges, because these are the first questions anyone asks:

-- **One camera, one zone.** Multi-camera fusion and whole-lot coverage are design, not code.
-- **Night.** Unvalidated, and the dataset does not cover it.
-- **Automatic stall discovery.** Stall outlines come from the dataset's annotations; a new camera is configured once at install.
-- **Real deployment on live infrastructure.** No university hands a student team a camera feed.

-Full detail, including the state contract, is in [PRD.md](PRD.md).

 ## Team

 [@lavneethora](https://github.com/lavneethora) and [@sharvapatill](https://github.com/sharvapatill)